Our team NimbRo@Home won the competition for service robots at RoboCup German Open 2013.

 Programme SPP 1527 "Autonomes Lernen".

-"3D-Navigation und Hindernisvermeidung für leichte Fluggeräte" (3D
+and "3D-Navigation und Hindernisvermeidung für leichte Fluggeräte" (3D

 navigation and obstacle avaoidance for lightweight drones) are part of